FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/boundary-condition-editor/Inflow.rst

 Create Inflow Data - Line
 -----------------------------

-.. important:: The Inflow Boundary Condition Line has been modified.
+.. warning:: The Inflow Boundary Condition Line has been modified.
 The hydrograph is now distributed to the cells that are intersected by the line.
 Previously, the hydrograph was assigned to each cell intersected by the line.
+The hydrograph will be distributed by dividing the discharge cells by the number of cells intersected by the line.

 1. To create a line of inflow, click the Add Line BC button on the Boundary Condition Editor widget.